AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 command-line tools (as well as a lot of other info about the build configuration).

 Some OS distributions may require executables to be able to be executed using address space layout randomisation (ASLR).
-To Acheive this code generated needs to be position independent.
+To achieve this code generated needs to be position independent.
-To support thie please add ``-DOCIO_BUILD_POSITION_INDEPENDENT_EXECUTABLES=ON`` to your cmake configuration step.
+To support this please add ``-DOCIO_BUILD_POSITION_INDEPENDENT_EXECUTABLES=ON`` to your CMake configuration step.

 Documentation